-On this particular Lake Titicaca Tour, the places we explored are two of the most visited islands on Lago Titicaca – Islas Flotantes (the floating islands of Uros) and Isla Taquile (Taquile Island)
+On this particular tour, the places we explored are two of the most visited islands on Lago Titicaca – Islas Flotantes (the floating islands of Uros) and Isla Taquile (Taquile Island)

-My friends and I were picked up from our hotel at around 6:45am and driven down to Puno harbor to where we jumped on board our tour boat for the day.
+My friends and I were picked up from our hotel at around 6:45 am and driven down to Puno harbor where we jumped on board our tour boat for the day.

-The first leg of our Lake Titicaca Peru tour was a thirty-minute cruise out on to the lake and arriving at around 7:30am to Islas Flotantes, the famous floating islands of Uros.
+The first leg of our tour was a thirty-minute cruise out onto the lake and arriving at around 7:30 am to Islas Flotantes, the famous floating islands of Uros.

-These floating islands on Lake Titicaca Peru are constructed entirely from weeds that grow abundantly in the lake.
+These floating islands are constructed entirely from weeds that grow abundantly in the lake.

 Islas Flotantes is inhabited by the indigenous people known as Uros and up to six families live on one single floating island.

-From Islas Flotanates our Lake Titicaca tour continued to Taquile Island, which took around two hours across the lake on the boat.
-We arrived on the north side of Taquile Island at around 11:30am and followed the steep cobblestone path to the main village square.
+From Islas Flotanates, our tour continued to Taquile Island, which took around two hours across the lake on the boat.
+We arrived on the north side of Taquile Island at around 11:30 am and followed the steep cobblestone path to the main village square.

 Taquile Island is inhabited by the Taquileños people who are known for their fine handwoven textiles and clothing, which are regarded as the highest-quality handicrafts in Peru.

 After wandering around some of the textile stores in the plaza we sat down to eat lunch in one of the restaurants.
-My friends and I ordered grilled fish and vegetables, sourced directly from Lake Titicaca Peru and it was absolutely mouthwatering!
+My friends and I ordered grilled fish and vegetables, sourced directly from the lake and it was absolutely mouthwatering!

-We then made tracks over to the southern side of Taquile Island which lead down through local villages boasting amazing views of Lake Titicaca Peru and down to another port where the boat was waiting to pick us up.
+We then made tracks over to the southern side of Taquile Island which lead down through local villages boasting amazing views of the lake and down to another port where the boat was waiting to pick us up.

-The day was coming to an end by this stage and we made the two-hour boat cruise back to Puno, catching a beautiful sunset over Lake Titicaca Peru.
+The day was coming to an end by this stage and we made the two-hour boat cruise back to Puno, catching a beautiful sunset.
 Dusk had fallen by the time we had arrived in Puno and we were transferred back to our hotel.

 Luxury: Libertador Lago Titicaca Puno

 The only 5-star hotel in Puno!
-The Libertador offers panoramic views over Lake Titicaca, featuring a spa, hot tub, sauna, gym and free wifi.
-The rooms are air-conditioned with a private bathroom, tv and minibar.
+The Libertador offers panoramic views over the lake, featuring a spa, hot tub, sauna, gym, and free wifi.
+The rooms are air-conditioned with a private bathroom, tv, and minibar.
 An in-house restaurant serving up Andean or international cuisine and breakfast is included!

 Mid Range: Tierra Viva Puno Plaza